pulse-framework/pulse/docs/v3/introduction/what-is-pulse.md

 ## Why Pulse?

 Pulse provides a clean-cut toolset to build a Javascript application quickly and efficiently.
-It encourges developers to construct a core library that can be dropped into any UI framework.
+It encourages developers to construct a core library that can be dropped into any UI framework.
 Your `core` is the brain of your application, it will handle everything from state management, API requests to all logic and calculations.
 Pulse will supply pre-computed data to your UI components, in the framework of your choice with complete reactivity.

 ### Typescript